lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/base-teststand/index.rst

 * *python sync_apps.py -p --no-sync=love*
 * NOTE: the --no-sync=love flag will prevent an error regarding resources not existing.
-* csc-cluster-config, ospl-config and ospl-main-daemon apps will be synced automatically.
+* csc-cluster-config and ospl-config apps will be synced automatically.
-* Once the ospl-main-daemon app is synced, the script will pause.
-* Check the logs on Argo CD UI to see if daemon is ready.
-* Type ``go`` and enter to move onto syncing the ospl-daemon app
 * Once the ospl-daemon app is synced, the script will pause.
 * Check the logs on Argo CD UI to see if daemons are ready.
 * Type ``go`` and enter to move onto syncing the kafka-producers app.
 * Script will again pause once the kafka-producers are synced.
-* The kafka-producers use a startup probe, so once all of the pods show a green heart, type ``go`` and enter to move onto syncing the love app.
-* Once the love app is synced, stop here and return to step 6.4 in the main document.
+* The kafka-producers use a startup probe, so once all of the pods show a green heart, stop here and return to step 6.4 in the main document.
 * Make sure you leave the script running.

 .. _Deployment-Activities-BTS-LOVE-Startup: